 When the outside temperature falls below 20° F, take precautions to prevent frozen pipes!
 Open Doors Open the doors to cabinets and vanities that house water pipes to allow warm air to circulate around the plumbing.
 Be especially careful of pipes on exterior walls.
-Leave doors to any rooms or areas such as an unheated basement or garage with water pipes running through them to allow heat to enter these areas to keep pipes from freezing.
+Leave doors to any rooms or areas such as an unheated basement or garage with water pipes running through them to allow heat to enter these areas to help prevent frozen pipes.
 The extra fuel usage will likely still be less than the cost of a burst water pipe and water damage.
-Keep Heat Higher Keep…
+Keep Heat Higher to…

 Considering that heating our homes is typically the largest utility expense in American household – nearly 45% of residential energy bills – it’s a great place to start working to conserve energy.
 You will lower your household expenses and help the planet.
 Here are some very doable tips for reducing the amount of energy you use to heat your home: Keeping the heat only where you need it saves up to 20% on your heating bill annually!
 Add Insulation If your home has less than 12 inches of insulation, chances are you’re losing valuable heat out through walls and particularly ceilings.…